It's All About Health

 for Ambulatory Care, Behavioral Health Care & Primary Care Medical Home

-The MEDDAC is comprised of many different sections located in various buildings throughout Fort Drum and North Country; supports approximately 42,000 beneficiaries.
+The MEDDAC is comprised of many different sections located in various buildings throughout Fort Drum and North Country; supports more than 23,000 beneficiaries.

 We are here to provide you with world-class healthcare and strive to be the first choice for your healthcare because we share the military culture and values.